All separable supersymmetric AdS$_5$ black holes: Supersymmetric solutions with toric symmetry

 where $A_\lambda^I$ does not appear in the near-horizon limit, so the near-horizon data of the gauge fields is given by the functions $\Delta^{(0)} X^{I (0)}$ and 1-forms $a^{I(0)}$ on $S$ where $(0)$ denotes again evaluation at $\lambda=0$.
 The toric Killing fields $m_i$ must be tangent to the horizon and since they have closed orbits we may choose them tangent to $S$ (hence one can adapt coordinates $(y^a)$ on $S$ to the toric Killing fields).

-The horizon in symplectic coordinates corresponds to a single point.
+A horizon component corresponds to a single point in symplectic coordinates $(x_1, x_2)$ on the orbit space.
 The proof of this does not require detailed knowledge of the near-horizon geometry and is identical to that in the minimal theory, see~\cite[Lemma 3]{Lucietti:2022fqj}.
 Its proof uses the fact that the K\"ahler form in GNC is

 where $Z=Z_a \td y^a$ is a unit 1-form and $\star_3$ is the Hodge star operator with respect to $\gamma_{ab}$.
 The symplectic coordinates are determined by $\td x_i= -\iota_{m_i} J$, so using the above form for $J$ gives